mcummings128/gh-actions-outputs-experiments-1/README.md

 # The outputs block

-TODO INCORPORATE OR DELETE THIS-->The `outputs` block is defined at the job-level (of the job whose step(s) set an output).
-The `outputs` block defines the value of the output by referencing the step that is setting the output.

 The outputs block is used to define the outputs.
-It's need when passing outputs almost anywhere, except when passing outputs between steps in the same workflow job.
-When utilized, the outputs block can be present at job-level, workflow-level/top-level, or both depending on the context.
+It's needed when passing outputs almost anywhere, except when passing outputs between steps in the same workflow job.

+Generally, the job-level (of the job whose step(s) set an output).
+The `outputs` block defines the value of the output by referencing the step that is setting the output (See the above **__Setting an output__** section).

+When utilized, the outputs block can be present at job-level, workflow-level/top-level, or both depending on the context (see the various scenarios under **__Passing outputs between different entities__** for more information).

 It's important to note the outputs block gets its values at the __end__ of a job, not during/incrementally.
 While knowing this distinction usually isn't necessary during most output setup, it's good to remember when thinking about how outputs get set conceptually.